queenmcsteve/e-commerce-back-end/README.md

 # Demonstration

-As this is a command line program, there are no screenshots of the program itself.
-Please watch the following demo video to see the program in action.
+As this is a backend program, there are no screenshots.
+Once the server is running, the database can be queried, for example, using Insomnia.
+Please watch the following video to see the server set up process, and then example queries being sent via Insomnia.

 [Demonstration Video](https://watch.screencastify.com/v/LxSVKuURzqtTbWjHcoVO)